hazelcast/hazelcast/site/docs/design-docs/021-sql-rolling-upgrade.md

 - notify shutdown to master is received
 - we notify all current members (the list on master includes the pre-joined ones)
 - if the operation on a pre-joined member fails because it didn't join yet, it's retried

+SqlExecute from client should retry if it hits a member going down.